ohadschn/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 By Tag Name
 +++++++++++

 The DOM Tag Name of the element.
-Often in practical use there are many DOM elements with the same tag name, thus finding multiple elements becomes the more practical option over finding the first element.

 Example of how to find elements that look like this: